Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 Group students into pair or groups of 4.
 Each kid gets a straw.
 Give out a cotton ball to each group, and a piece of string (or a small stick like from pick-up sticks).

 The game is to carefully blow the ball back and forth over the string, or into a small “goal” like a cup.
-Encourage them to keep the cotton ball in the boundaries
+Encourage them to keep the cotton ball in the boundaries.
+This activity helps develop body awareness as kiddos control their movements to keep the cotton ball in play.

 Cotton Ball Relay